synonyms for evident

 Meaning:

-It means something has been shown clearly.
+• This word means that something hidden has now been shown to everyone.

 Examples: